Saving for your future is often easier said than done

 Marketeers have been exploiting this human disposition for many years – ‘keeping up with the Joneses’.
-When it comes to short, medium and long term financial decision making and planning for a fruitful financial future and life well lived, our job as Financial Planners can often seem at odds to societies deeply engrained doctrine.
+When it comes to short, medium and long term financial planning for a fruitful financial future for a life well lived, our job as Financial Planners can often seem at odds to societies deeply engrained doctrine.
 Balance is the key to success.

 Rewarding our future selves

 Every good plan must start with the end in mind.
 It is vitally important to think about and visualise various milestones and objectives you (and your family) want to achieve throughout your lives.
 Plan early.
 Once goals have been determined and initial plans put in place, it is important, above all else, to remain disciplined.
 Simple, not easy.

 Below are a few top tips and behavioural ‘nudges’ to help you stay on track with your longer-term financial plans.

 Making it easy and desirable – Top tips

 - Personalise/name your savings and investment accounts.
 You are much more likely to save (and stick with it) if you can visualise and see the immediate value of saving for specific goals and objectives.

 - Set up automatic savings (pay yourself first).
 Make it regular.
 Make it automatic.
 Savings should be upfront, not just ‘whatever you have left at the end of the month’.

 - Increase savings (and pension contributions) in line with salary increases.
 This won’t feel painful and should be done before adjusting to a higher salary.
 Don’t fall victim to ‘lifestyle creep’.